ra667-n/web102_prework/README.md

 The following **optional** features are implemented:

-* [Updated CSS to make the app visually appealing  ] List anything else that you can get done to improve the app functionality!
+* [Updated CSS to make the app visually appealing  ]
 ## Video Walkthrough

 Here's a walkthrough of implemented features: